If there is one thing that Kentucky does well – it is fall! These are some of the best places to experience fall in Kentucky!

 Nearby in the national forest, you’ll find the Zilpo Scenic Byway, which is a popular spot for sightseers and campers to check out the state’s backcountry.

 Even though the byway is only 12 miles long, visitors will be able to enjoy the beauty of a KY fall as they explore the mountain scenery and farmland.
+It really is a wonderful Louisville day trip for nature lovers.

 Woodlands Trace National Scenic Byway